ICE is at airports during the travel chaos: What agents are and aren’t doing

 Instead, White House Border Czar Tom Homan said they will assist with simpler tasks, ideally freeing up more TSA employees to perform critical and specialized security work.

-Travelers at Houston’s George Bush Intercontinental Airport, however, still languished in four-hour lines Tuesday.
+But travelers at Houston’s George Bush Intercontinental Airport still languished in four-hour lines Tuesday.
 And lines at LaGuardia Airport in New York stretched well over an hour.
 The airport has shouldered a backlog of passengers after shutting down for hours Sunday night following a deadly collision between a plane and a fire truck.

 ICE will allow TSA to focus on security screenings, Homan says